THE PLATFORM

 New Call-To-Action

 On top of those features, it also can import famous story outlines, such as the Hero's Journey, for you to use as a guide to your book's outline.
-You can also set your own writing goals so you can stay on track with your deadlines.
+You can also set your own writing goals so you can stay on track with your deadlines, making this one of the best writing apps for Android.

 Features: